trytouca/trytouca/docs/sdk/java/main-api.md

 ```

 Adding the output object as a single entity works.
 But what if we decided to add
-a field to the return value of `parseProfile` that reported whether the profile
+a field to the return value of `findStudent` that reported whether the profile
 was fetched from the cache?

 Since this information may change every time we run our tests, we can choose to